djdd87/SynoAI/README.md

 * TextOffsetX [optional] (Default: ```2```) : The number of pixels to offset the label from the left of the inside of the boundary image on the output image
 * TextOffsetY [optional] (Default: ```2```) : The number of pixels to offset the label from the top of the inside of the boundary image on the output image
 * SaveOriginalSnapshot [optional] (Default: ```Off```): A mode determining whether to save the source snapshot that was captured from the API before it was sent to and processed by the AI:
-  * Off: Will never save the original snapshot
+  * `Off`: Will never save the original snapshot
-  * Always: Will save every single snapshot every time motion is detected
+  * `Always`: Will save every single snapshot every time motion is detected
-  * WithPredictions: Will save the snapshot if the AI makes one or more predictions (note that this will include predictions which aren't valid)
+  * `WithPredictions`: Will save the snapshot if the AI makes one or more predictions (note that this will include predictions which aren't valid)
-  * WithValidPredictions: Will save the snapshot only if the AI makes one or more predictions which are deemed as valid, e.g. within size limits, boundaries and expected types
+  * `WithValidPredictions`: Will save the snapshot only if the AI makes one or more predictions which are deemed as valid, e.g. within size limits, boundaries and expected types
 * DaysToKeepCaptures [optional] (Default: ```0```): The number of days to keep images for.
 Every time motion is detected, the captures directory will be processed and any images older than the specified number of days will be deleted.
 A value of ```0``` means that captures will be kept forever.

 ### Camera Config